Top 10 Omicron updates: London declares ‘major incident’ to help hospitals as cases surge in UK

 - The Omicron variant of the coronavirus has been detected in 89 countries as of December 16 and the number of cases is doubling in 1.5 to 3 days in areas with community transmission, the World Health Organization said.
 Though it was unclear if the rapid increase in Covid-19 cases was due to “immune evasion, intrinsic increased transmissibility or a combination of both”.

-- Indian virologist Gagandeep Kang said that the country has better chance to tackle the Omicron variant in comparison to last year as there was no vaccination or an infection history, reported The Hindu.
+- Indian virologist Gagandeep Kang said that the country has a better chance to tackle the Omicron variant in comparison to last year as there was no vaccination or an infection history, reported The Hindu.
 She said it was still not clear if the variant causing reinfections in vaccinated people would result in severe cases.

 - Henrietta Fore, the outgoing executive director of United Nations Children’s Fund, said that closing schools should be the last resort in the fight against the Omicron variant, reported IANS.
 She said that another widespread school closures would be “disastrous for children”.